koral--/android-gif-drawable/README.md

 android-gif-drawable
 ====================
+`View`s and `Drawable` designed to displaying animated GIFs in Android.

 ## Overview
-This is a `Drawable` subclass designed to support animated GIFs.
-It uses bundled GIFLib via JNI to render frames.
+Bundled GIFLib via JNI is used to render frames.
 Should be more efficient than `WebView` or `Movie` classes.<br>
 Animation starts automatically and run only if `View` with attached `GifDrawable` is visible. `NETSCAPE 2.0` extension (loop counter) is respected as well.

 ###Requirements